 The changing humidity can result in condensation.
 As described earlier, condensation may cause your Pu Erh tea to become moldy and undrinkable.

-Another effect of changing humidity levels is a more rapid aging with more wet notes.
-Microbial life and fungi are the dominant taste developing factor when stored under changing humdity, same as wet storage.
+Another effect of changing humidity levels is more rapid aging with more wet notes.
+Microbial life and fungi are the dominant taste developing factor when stored under changing humidity, same as wet storage.

 Why Temperature Matters

 Relative humidity is correlated to the temperature of the surrounding air.
 If you drop the temperature quickly, you will notice the condensation of water on your tea and storage container.

 This might spoil your tea!
 On the other hand, a rising temperature will result in a lower relative humidity and therefore result in a slower aging process.

 Depending on your personal preference for taste, you can control the taste development of your Pu Erh tea.
 If you want floral and fruity notes to be dominant, dry storage with humidity levels of 50% to 65% would be ideal.

 If you want wet and dark notes to develop you should aim for 65% to a maximum of 75% relative humidity.
 Just be careful not to grow mold on your tea or otherwise damage your collection.